oSoc19/reliability-score-backend/README.md

 ## Requirements and installation
 To run the scripts and server in this repository, you need at least Python 3.6 or newer.
 Go to [Python.org](https://www.python.org/downloads/) to install it for your system.
 You also need some packages, the best way to do this is within a virtual environment.
 You can install `pipenv` by running `pip install pipenv` (depending on your Python installation, you may need to run this command with admin/root permissions).
 You can then install the required packages by running `pipenv install` in this repository and activate the virtual environment with `pipenv shell`.
 Now you should be able to run all the scripts in this repository.

+## Automatic deployment

+The source code on the `master` branch is automatically deployed to our Herokuapp server.
+Travis-CI is also used to make sure that the build doesn't break.
+Thanks to these tools, we can deploy our backend at all times.

 ## API